 The terminal academic degree for faculty librarians is a Master in Library Science degree or its equivalent from a program accredited by the American Library Association.
 No additional degrees are required for promotion to associate or full professor.
 It is recognized throughout the statements that follow that the evidence for competence differs for various fields and that standards of judgment should be flexible.
-Refer to the NMSU Policy Manual, Section 5.88.10.
+(See ARP 9.33 - The Professional Ranks)